 Melco’s shares traded in Hong Kong rallied 7.4 percent last week to HK$51, even after falling 1 percent Jan.
 11.

-Semiconductor Manufacturing, the Shanghai-based technology manufacturer known as SMIC (SMI), fell to $3.06 Jan.
+Semiconductor Manufacturing, the Shanghai-based technology manufacturer known as SMIC (SMI:US), fell to $3.06 Jan.
 11. The company’s ADRs had surged 117 percent from a July 20 low to Jan.
 10, and still gained 13 percent last week.

 “I wouldn’t chase after SMIC at the moment given its nice run-up recently, but rather wait for pull back and buy on any technical correction,” Rick Hsu, an analyst at JPMorgan Chase & Co. who rates SMIC the equivalent of buy, said by e-mail Jan.
 10. “I feel sentiment remains a bit skeptical on how it competes against Taiwanese peers, as well as how sustainable and significant it could turn around into profitability.”